flare-foundation/fasset-closed-beta/README.md

 1. Start the bot by running `/start`, then click `Register`, and input your info with the management address you generated in #Prerequisites,
 1. Run (send message) `/events`, click `Subscribe to Events`, and receive your API key.

-To additionally subscribe to agent events on Telegram, put the API key from the last step in the local `config.json` file under `apiKey`.
+To additionally subscribe to receiving agent events on Telegram, put the API key from the last step in the local `config.json` file under `apiKey`.

 ## Preparing for the scenario